apache/mxnet/docs/tutorials/python/float16.md

 # Mixed precision training using float16
+In this tutorial you will walk through how one can train deep learning neural networks with mixed precision on supported hardware.
+You will first see how to use float16 (both with Gluon and Symbolic APIs) and then some techniques on achieving good performance and accuracy.

+## Background
-The computational resources required for training deep neural networks has been increasing of late because of complexity of the architectures and size of models.
+The computational resources required for training deep neural networks have been increasing of late because of complexity of the architectures and size of models.
 Mixed precision training allows us to reduces the resources required by using lower precision arithmetic.
-In this approach we train using 16 bit floating points (half precision) while using 32 bit floating points (single precision) for output buffers of float16 computation.
-This combination of single and half precision gives rise to the name Mixed precision.
+In this approach you can train using 16 bit floating points (half precision) while using 32 bit floating points (single precision) for output buffers of float16 computation.
+This combination of single and half precision gives rise to the name mixed precision.
 It allows us to achieve the same accuracy as training with single precision, while decreasing the required memory and training or inference time.

-The float16 data type, is a 16 bit floating point representation according to the IEEE 754 standard.
+The float16 data type is a 16 bit floating point representation according to the IEEE 754 standard.
 It has a dynamic range where the precision can go from 0.0000000596046 (highest, for values closest to 0) to 32 (lowest, for values in the range 32768-65536).
 Despite the decreased precision when compared to single precision (float32), float16 computation can be much faster on supported hardware.
 The motivation for using float16 for deep learning comes from the idea that deep neural network architectures have natural resilience to errors due to backpropagation.
 Half precision is typically sufficient for training neural networks.
 This means that on hardware with specialized support for float16 computation we can greatly improve the speed of training and inference.
 This speedup results from faster matrix multiplication, saving on memory bandwidth and reduced communication costs.
 It also reduces the size of the model, allowing us to train larger models and use larger batch sizes.

-The Volta range of Graphics Processing Units (GPUs) from Nvidia have Tensor Cores which perform efficient float16 computation.
+The Volta range of Graphics Processing Units (GPUs) from Nvidia have [Tensor Cores](https://www.nvidia.com/en-us/data-center/tensorcore/) which perform efficient float16 computation.
 A tensor core allows accumulation of half precision products into single or half precision outputs.
 For the rest of this tutorial we assume that we are working with Nvidia's Tensor Cores on a Volta GPU.

-In this tutorial we will walk through how one can train deep learning neural networks with mixed precision on supported hardware.
-We will first see how to use float16 and then some techniques on achieving good performance and accuracy.

 ## Prerequisites